logzio/logz-docs/_source/logzio_collections/_metrics-sources/docker.md

     {:.inline-header}

     DOCKER_MATCH_CONTAINER_NAME
-    : Comma-separated list of containers you want to collect the logs from.
+    : Comma-separated list of containers you want to collect the metrics from.
-      If a container's name partially matches a name on the list, that container's logs are shipped.
+      If a container's name partially matches a name on the list, that container's metrics are shipped.
-      Otherwise, its logs are ignored. \\
+      Otherwise, its metrics are ignored. \\
       **Note**: Can't be used with `DOCKER_SKIP_CONTAINER_NAME`

     DOCKER_SKIP_CONTAINER_NAME
     : Comma-separated list of containers you want to ignore.
-      If a container's name partially matches a name on the list, that container's logs are ignored.
+      If a container's name partially matches a name on the list, that container's metrics are ignored.
-      Otherwise, its logs are shipped. \\
+      Otherwise, its metrics are shipped. \\
       **Note**: Can't be used with `DOCKER_MATCH_CONTAINER_NAME`

     DOCKER_PERIOD <span class="default-param">`10s`</span>